 Stop Ice Dams with Adequate Attic Insulation

 The right amount of insulation in the attic reduces energy loss and the cost of running the HVAC system.
 Adequate insulation will prevent ice dams when there is snow on the roof.

 In winter, your attic should be as cold as the outside air.
 When heat from your home rises through the roof because the attic lacks sufficient insulation (R-60 in freezing climates), snow on the roof melts.
 Water runs down the roof to the unheated eaves where it freezes.
 An ice dam forms that prevents run-off.
 Additional water backs up under the shingles where it might rot the decking, cause mold or leak into your home.

-Attic insulation installed costs less than $1.50 per square foot in most homes, especially when a layer of insulation is already there.
+Attic insulation installed costs between than $1.50 and $2.50 per square foot in most homes.
+The costs can be lower when a layer of insulation that’s in good condition is already there.
 The cost is recouped through lower energy bills within five years in most climates.